Eigel Center for Community-Engaged Learning

 “Community-engagement is really all about elevating students, community, and faculty.
 Students get an elevated course experience with real world, tangible examples.”
 Sean Rhiney, Director, Eigel Center for Community-Engaged Learning

-Xavier faculty is quickly discovering the benefits of trading in some classroom time for community engaged learning where students spend time working with local nonprofit organizations in a mutually beneficial partnership.
+Xavier faculty are quickly discovering the benefits of trading in some classroom time for community engaged learning where students spend time working with local nonprofit organizations in a mutually beneficial partnership.

 Rhiney also uses his experience with nonprofits to facilitate relationships between Xavier and potential partners.
 Rhiney chooses these partners either because he has experience working with them or because they are doing such innovative and interesting wok that they need to be recognized.
 “It’s like creating a great menu of assets for our students that will also benefit the community,” Rhiney said.